Does Anyone Love Me?

 21. In the deepest parts of me, I know someone who loves me spiritually.

 As you ponder those questions about the scope and depths of love, I intended for you to start thinking about what love really looks like in your life and how you would define love.
 Take a few minutes and give it some careful thought.
 Meditate upon your love life.
 Only God can love you, and only God can explain real love to you.
-So, please turn in your Bible to 1 John 4:7-20.
+So, please turn in your Bible to 1 John 4:7-20, page 1908.
 Writing through John, the Holy Spirit teaches us all about love.
 As you already know, love in the Bible never refers to just a warm feeling.
 God defines and illustrates “love,” for God is love.

 Jesus loves to teach us about true love.
 In 1 John 4:7, page 1908, Jesus teaches us about love that only God can give to you, and we all need it every day.
 Let us learn how to love people by learning about love from God.
 Let us explore 1 John 4:7, page 1908 together right now.